antoniwan/blog/src/content/p/an-invitation-to-the-end-of-wealth-worship-and-the-beginning-of-a-human-future.md

 Let's stop lying to ourselves about the world we've built.

 I'm not saying that with anger for the sake of anger.
 I'm saying it because I've watched enough of this reality to finally admit something I used to ignore: what we call *"normal"* is costing us our humanity.
-And the more we pretend that this is simply *"the way the world works,"* the more we participate in a silent agreement that leaves millions living without dignity.
+And the more we pretend that this is simply *"the way the world works,"* the more we participate in a silent agreement that leaves **millions living without dignity**.

 I didn't arrive here through rebellion or ideology.
 I arrived here because I kept noticing a pattern I could no longer unsee.
 We live surrounded by abundance—food, technology, comfort, innovation, knowledge.
 Humanity has never had more capability than we do now.
 And yet dignity is treated like a luxury.
 Safety is conditional.
 And worth?
 Worth is measured by how much a person can endure, produce, or sacrifice for systems that do not love them back.